rapidpro/ureport/README.md

 % python manage.py runserver
 ```

-Note that the endpoint called for API calls is by default 'localhost:8001', you can uncomment the RAPIDPRO_API line in settings.py.postgres to go against production servers, but beware of mucking with your real data!
+Note that the endpoint called for API calls is by default 'localhost:8001', you can uncomment the RAPIDPRO_API line in settings.py.postgres to go against production servers.